shelbygreen/bwit-python/resources.md

 * [Black Tech Pipeline](https://twitter.com/BTPipeline): A service based platform connecting opportunity extenders with Black technologists

-If you have a resource to share, feel free to send me a message on Slack!
+If you have a resource to share, feel free to send us a message on Slack!